rbpduffy1/data-resources/text-analysis/Python/README.md

 nltk.download('wordnet')
 ```

-If you see a pink message at this point, everything has worked as intended (probably).
+If you see a pink message at this point, everything has worked as intended.